 This is just a general outline of the NAIA's evolution.

-1936-After a succesful 14-year run in Kansas City, the Amateur Athletic Union moves it's annual basketball tournament to Denver for the following year.
-Soon after, Liston met up with Frank Cramer, a Kansas City businessman, and Dr. James Naismith, the founder of the game of basketball, and at the time, a physical education professor at the University of Kansas.
-The idea of a national tournament, tried only once before in 1921, is soon hatched, and would be implemented the next year.
+1935-After a succesful 14-year run in Kansas City, the Amateur Athletic Union moves it's annual basketball tournament to Denve.
+Soon after, Emil S. Liston, athletics director, football coach and basketball coach at Baker University in Kansas, met up with Frank Cramer, a Kansas City businessman, and Dr. James Naismith, the founder of the game of basketball, and at the time, a physical education professor at the University of Kansas.
+The idea of a national tournament, tried only once before in 1921, is soon hatched, and would be implemented a few years later.

 1937-The first National Small College Basketball Association Tournament was held at Kansas City's brand new Municipal Auditorium.
 The teams represented were: